All Day in Lú Mountain

 . . . and we climbed some more till we reached the top of the First Old Man.

-I think this was the Second Old Man.
-(I’m talking about the peak, not the old man in the picture!)
+I think this was the First Old Man.
+(I’m talking about the mountain peak, not the old man in the picture!)

 Doris and I at the Second Old Man Peak.